-Build Your Second Brain with Markdown: The Ultimate Guide for 2025
+Build Your Second Brain with Markdown: Obsidian, Notion & Logseq Guide (2026)

 The “second brain” movement has exploded.
 Tools like Obsidian, Notion, and Logseq have millions of users building personal knowledge management (PKM) systems.
 But there’s one challenge everyone faces: getting content from the web into your second brain efficiently.